mlochbaum/BQN/doc/enclose.md

         <⊸∾⌜´ ⟨"up"‿"down"⟩

 But this is only an array of strings, and not an array of lists of strings: the right result is `⟨⟨"up"⟩,⟨"down"⟩⟩`.
-And that's not the extend of our troubles: without an initial value we'll get the wrong result on longer arguments too, because the elements of the rightmost array get joined to the result lists as lists, not as elements.
+And that's not the extent of our troubles: without an initial value we'll get the wrong result on longer arguments too, because the elements of the rightmost array get joined to the result lists as lists, not as elements.

         <⊸∾⌜´ ⟨"red"‿"blue"‿"green", "up"‿"down"⟩

 To make things right, we need an array of lists for an initial value.
 Since it shouldn't add anything to the result, any lists it contains need to be empty.
 But what should its shape be?
 The result shape from Table is always the argument shapes joined together (`𝕨∾○≢𝕩`).
 The initial value shouldn't contribute the result shape, so it needs to have empty shape, or rank 0!
 We use Enclose to create the array `<⟨⟩` with no axes, because the result *will* have axes but the initial element needs to start without any.
 All the axes come from the list of choices.

 It goes deeper!
-The following (pretty tough) example uses arrays with various ranks in the argument, and they're handled quite well.
+The following (pretty tough) example uses arrays with various ranks in the argument, and they're handled just fine.
 The last one isn't really a choice, so it has no axes.
 If it were a one-element list then the result would have a meaningless length-1 axis.
 But not enclosing it would cause each character to be treated as an option, with unpleasant results.

         flavor ← ⍉ ∘‿2 ⥊ "up"‿"down"‿"charm"‿"strange"‿"top"‿"bottom"
         (<⟨⟩) <⊸∾⌜´ ⟨"red"‿"blue"‿"green", flavor, <"quark"⟩

 ### Broadcasting

 Table isn't the only mapping function that gets along well with units.
-Here's an example with Each (`¨`).
+Here's an example with [Each](map.md#each) (`¨`).

         =‿≠‿≡‿≢ {𝕎𝕩}¨ < 3‿2⥊"abcdef"